 Although not all of the Zimbabwe National Parks are mentioned, the parks showcased below are in the immediate vicinity of the waterfall, and are within easy reach from the town in order for you to experience your African bush safari.

-Zimbabwe boasts 10 National Parks throughout the country, all of which offer an incredible variety of wildlife and will immerse you in the African bush.
-Take in the sights – from the world famous elephants of Hwange to the lush green beauty of Mana Pools.
+Take in the sights – from the world famous elephants of Hwange to the lush green beauty of the Zambezi river banks.
 There are so many beautiful sights to be seen!